-There is, however, a second way to interpret the question.
-If you would namely know when it’s raining, we would be better able to deal with the rain.
-For instance, when shall we meet in the park?
-Should I really go out now to get a baguette and some eggs from the supermarket?
-And the one that actually inspired me to write this very blog post, when should I leave my office to pick up my little boy from school?
-Indeed, my immediate challenge will now solve your rain problems in the future!
+For instance, when shall you meet your friends at the park?
+Should you really go out to get a baguette and some eggs from the supermarket now?
+And the one that inspired me to write this very blog post, when should you leave your office to pick up my little boy from school?

 Introducing: the buienradar